nednella/the-odin-project/README.md

 The Odin Project: JavaScript Course

-Implement a to-do list app using JS, CSS and HTML.
+Implement a to-do list app using JS, SASS and HTML.
 Built with Webpack.

 Based on the lesson(s):